|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon vanilla (or vanilla bean paste)

-- If you prefer to knead by hand, mix the milk and egg mixture with the flour and yeast mixture in a large bowl by hand.
+- If you don't have a bread machine or if you prefer to knead by hand, mix the milk and egg mixture with the flour and yeast mixture in a large bowl by hand.
 Transfer the dough to a floured surface and knead, adding the currants and cinnamon in as you fold it over, until it is smooth and elastic about 10 minutes.
 Cover and let the dough rise until double, about 45 minutes.
 Punch it down and knead 5 or 6 times.
 Shape the dough into balls and continue with the recipe.